Meute: Style

 Meute's music is based on techno, house and deep house hits.
 They call their covers or arrangements "reworks".
 These works are rearranged by the Hamburg musicians and adapted to the instruments of the band.

-Through the combination of techno and the acoustic marching band instruments, Meute makes electronic music visible and combines these two German music styles.
+Meute's combination of techno and acoustic brass band instruments is described in a Variety article as "thrilling in ways both electronic music fans and live music aficionados alike can get behind."

 Die Zeit describes the band as placing a unique twist on the genres, in that "[t]he hypnotic monotony of the electronic music is retained, but the sterile sounds from the machine are replaced by the warmer-sounding wind instruments."
 According to the Frankfurter Allgemeine Zeitung, the result sounds "Symphonic.
 Hymnlike.
 Orchestral."

 The band plays acoustic or amplified on major festival stages, in techno clubs, and on the street.
 Their cross-genre appeal has also led Meute to perform in classical settings such as the Hamburg State Opera and Vienna Concert House.